-Side effects can happen because the immunotherapy may cause inflammation in the body beyond the area of the tumor.
-Some side effects can become serious or life-threatening.
+Side effects can also occur because immunotherapy may cause inflammation in areas of the body beyond the tumor.
+Some of these side effects can become serious or even life-threatening.

 Inflammation happens when many different immune cells move to an injured or threatened area of the body to fight off the threat.